Reviews

 Netrunner Twenty has a uniquely drafted wallpaper.
 It sets a visual marker for the milestone of 10 years of Netrunner and the 20th version release.
 That, of course, is based on the standard two updates per year and overlooks some of the discontinued activity.

 Krita lets you draw with your mouse or pen.
-Also bundled is the Inkscape vector-based scalable graphics editor and the Kdenlive video editor.
+It is also bundled with the Inkscape vector-based scalable graphics editor and the Kdenlive video editor.

 Desktop Overview